NethermindEth/Forta-Agents/Yearn-agents/Protocol-Specific-Agents/README.md

   - In the metadata you can find:
     - `spot`: Address of the Spot Contract.
     - `strategy`: The address of the strategy.

+- Yearn-3-3

+  - Fired when OSM returns price of zero and false value which signifies that do not trust returned price.
+  - Severity is always set to "Critical".
+  - Type is always set to "Suspicious".
+  - In the metadata you can find:
+    - `OSM`: Address of the Oracle Security module contract.
+    - `price`: The returned price.

 ## Test Data